Douglas Blubaugh

 Douglas Morlan Blubaugh (December 31, 1934 – May 16, 2011) was an American wrestler and Olympic Champion.
 He competed at the 1960 Olympic Games in Rome, where he became the freestyle Olympic Gold Medalist at welterweight, defeating the legendary 1956 Olympic Champion and 3-time World Champion Iranian Wrestler Emam-Ali Habibi.

 Blubaugh, born in Ponca City, Oklahoma, was an AAU Champion and an NCAA Champion in 1957 at Oklahoma State University.
 In 1959 he won another AAU Championship, winning the Outstanding Wrestler Award.
 Also in 1959 Blubaugh won a Pan-American Games Gold Medal before he made the 1960 Olympic team.
 While a student at OSU, Blubaugh was initiated as a member of Tau Kappa Epsilon fraternity; in January 2011, he was inducted into the ΤΚΕ Oklahoma Hall of Fame.
 In 1979, Blubaugh was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 For his efforts in Rome, Blubaugh was named the World's Outstanding Wrestler in 1960.
 Blubaugh later became wrestling coach at Indiana University.

-He resided in Tonkawa, Oklahoma, until his death in a traffic accident while riding his motorcycle.
-He was struck by a pickup truck, which ran a stop sign.
+He resided in Tonkawa, Oklahoma, and continued to be an ambassador for the sport of wrestling until his death in a traffic accident on May 16, 2011.
+He was struck on his motorcycle by a pickup truck, which ran a stop sign.
+He was 76.

-Blubaugh continued to be an ambassador for the sport of wrestling until his death on May 16, 2011 at the age of 76.